Keeping Up With the Information Age

 The company is creating a new system that will incorporate customizable applications and open architecture.

-These applications—much like the applications you download to your mobile advice—will shrink the command center and expand their mobility, so warfighters can take the information on the go, even in difficult terrains.
+These applications will shrink the command center and expand their mobility, so warfighters can take the information on the go.
 And the open architecture will allow for incorporating new software and hardware that will respond to new threats, such as cyber threats, much quicker.

 See other ways the AOC is being modernized.